Man dies in NW Atlanta duplex fire, two others displaced

-A fast-moving fire tore through one side of a duplex early Tuesday in northwest Atlanta, sending one man to the hospital and prompting a large emergency response, authorities said.
+ATLANTA - A fast-moving fire tore through one side of a duplex early Tuesday in northwest Atlanta, killing one man and prompting a large emergency response, authorities said.

 What we know: